Mahmoud-Eid9/auth-module-backend/README.md

 Pros:
 - Less data to store in the database
+- the `refreshTokens` are only stored in `HttpOnly` cookies in the browser

 Cons:
 - A user can still only stay logged-in in a single device
+- a stolen `refreshToken` from an idle user can still be used as long as the user doesn't take action to invalidate the chain of stolen tokens

 # what can be improved in my apprach